Mbed-TLS/mbedtls/README.md

 The Make and CMake build systems create three libraries: libmbedcrypto, libmbedx509, and libmbedtls.
 Note that libmbedtls depends on libmbedx509 and libmbedcrypto, and libmbedx509 depends on libmbedcrypto.
 As a result, some linkers will expect flags to be in a specific order, for example the GNU linker wants `-lmbedtls -lmbedx509 -lmbedcrypto`.
 Also, when loading shared libraries using dlopen(), you'll need to load libmbedcrypto first, then libmbedx509, before you can load libmbedtls.

+### Tool versions

+You need the following tools to build the library with the provided makefiles:

+* GNU Make or a build tool that CMake supports.
+* A C99 toolchain (compiler, linker, archiver).
+We actively test with GCC 5.4, Clang 3.8, IAR8 and Visual Studio 2013.
+More recent versions should work.
+Slightly older versions may work.
+* Python 3 to generate the test code.
+* Perl to run the tests.

 ### Make

 We require GNU Make.
 To build the library and the sample programs, GNU Make and a C compiler are sufficient.
 Some of the more advanced build targets require some Unix/Linux tools.